Harry Potter and the Prisoner of Azkaban (film): Filming

-Principal photography began on 24 February 2003, at Leavesden Film Studios, and wrapped in late November 2003.
+Principal photography began on 24 February 2003, at Leavesden Film Studios, and ended on 28 November 2003.

 The third film was the first to extensively use real-life locations, as much of the first two films had been shot in the studio.
 Three sets for the film were built in Glen Coe, Scotland, near the Clachaig Inn.
 Harry's ride on Buckbeak over Hogwarts' Lake was filmed at the Virginia Water Lake in Surrey.
 The Black Lake was also filmed from Loch Shiel, Loch Eilt and Loch Morar in the Scottish Highlands.
 Incidentally, the Glenfinnan Viaduct railway, which was also featured in Chamber of Secrets, is opposite Loch Shiel and was used to film the sequences when the Dementor boarded the train.
-A small section of the Knight Bus scene, where it weaves in between traffic, was filmed in North London's Palmers Green.
+A small section of the Knight Bus scene, where it weaves in between traffic, was filmed in North London's Palmers Green on 2 April 2003.
 Some parts were also filmed in and around Borough Market and Lambeth Bridge in London.
+Certain scenes were also filmed at the University of Oxford; those set in the hospital wing were filmed at the university's Divinity School.

 Director of photography Michael Seresin considered the story much darker compared to its two predecessors, so he employed "moody [lighting], with more shadows".
-He used a variety of wide-angle lenses to amplify Hogwarts prominence in the story, and only used close-ups sparingly.
+He used a variety of wide-angle lenses to amplify Hogwarts' prominence in the story, and only used close-ups sparingly.
 "We prefer to observe the kids from further away, as I find body language to be very interesting", Cuarón explained.

 Rowling allowed Cuarón to make minor changes to the book, on the condition that he stuck to the book's spirit.
 She allowed him to place a sundial on Hogwarts' grounds, but rejected a graveyard, as that would play an important part in the then-unreleased sixth book.
 Rowling said she "got goosebumps" when she saw several moments in the film, as they inadvertently referred to events in the final two books, she stated, "people are going to look back on the film and think that those were put in deliberately as clues."
 When filming concluded, Cuarón found that it had "been the two sweetest years of my life," and expressed his interest in directing one of the sequels.

 The Knight Bus sequence was shot over several weeks at various locations in London.
 In order to give the impression of the vehicle moving at 100 mph, stunt coordinator Greg Powell explained, "We drove the bus at about 30 mph and the other cars were going only about 8 mph.
 It took weeks of planning with stunt drivers, and even the people you see on the street are stunt men and women, who were trained to walk incredibly slow just to make the bus look faster."